 Why Should I Choose Chamber or Non-Chambered Vacuum Sealers & Bags

 First off, whichever machine you have, buy the right type of bags for it.
 If you have a chamber machine, it will still work fine with the non-chambered (textured interior) bags, but the actual Chamber Vacuum Sealer Bags will be less expensive.
 Then, if you are still trying to choose between the styles, consider this… Initial costs will be less expensive on the “non-chambered” units, but more expensive on the bags over time.
 The machines cost less and it’s easier to start off by buying a non-chambered vacuum sealer but buying a chamber vacuum sealer will save you money because chamber vacuum sealer bags are a fraction of the cost of their non-chambered counterparts.
 Non-chambered vacuum sealers cost less than chamber vacuum sealers, but chamber vacuum sealer bags cost less than non-chambered (textured interior) vacuum sealer bags.

 What Is The Price Comparison Between The Two Types of Vacuum Sealers & Bags?

 Example: If you average using 10 bags a week to seal leftovers from dinner or package a few batches of jerky and snack sticks from time to time, then you’d use 520 bags in 1 year.
-That cost in 8x12 bags for the non-chambered type would cost you about $95.
-The same quantity of bags, but for a chamber vacuum sealers would cost about $29.
-That’s almost a $70 difference.
+That cost in 8x12 bags for the non-chambered type would cost you about $125.
+The same quantity of bags, but for a chamber vacuum sealers would cost about $30.
+That’s a $95 difference.
 Multiply that out over 5 years of use, and add in the cost of buying a vacuum sealer of either type…

 From that, you can see that the cost of vacuum sealer bags are really a great equalizer over the long run, and the total cost of ownership between non-chambered and chamber vacuum sealers is really quite close.